FAQs

 Do I need to do anything before therapy starts?

-Do I need to bring anything to the sessions?
+Do I need to bring anything to the sessions/What do I need for remote therapy?

+It may be useful to bring a notebook and pen to make notes, sometimes homework will be given to help you put things into practice and may need to be reflected on.
+Some people like to bring comfort items, such as blankets/soft toys, fidget toys and that is absolutely fine with me.
 A stable internet connection and/or phone signal.
 If you are having video sessions a PC, Laptop or tablet.
 If you need to use your phone for video sessions please ensure this is standing against a stationary object to limit movement.
 Please ensure devices are plugged in/have enough battery.